Zero Waste, One Year On

-Zero Waste is sometimes referred to as a movement, passion or group, similar to maybe being a massive fan of a certain band or taking up a new hobby.
-And with most of these ‘movements’, there is a suggested aesthetic to adhere to.
+Zero waste is sometimes referred to as a movement, passion or group, similar to maybe being a massive fan of a certain band or taking up a new hobby.
+And with most of these ‘movements’, there's a suggested aesthetic to adhere to.
 The idea that the other stuff you own is a bit rubbishy, because it doesn’t fit with the new found way to live.

-Looking back, that was a stupid outlook to have, and one that literally goes against everything that being Zero Waste stands for.
-I’ve lived 23 years without being Zero Waste.
-I am going to have products, gadgets and items which don’t fit the Zero Waste mould.
+Looking back, that was a stupid outlook to have, and one that literally goes against everything that a zero waste lifestyle stands for.
+I’ve lived 23 years without being zero waste.
+I am going to have products, gadgets and items which don’t fit the zero waste mould.

 Those items need to be used up, given to friends or charity shops.
-When I’ve finished off the wasteful version of a product, and I still need that ‘thing’ I can look into Zero Waste alternatives or buy a higher quality version.
-To go back to that shaving razor I mentioned, once I had blunted the blade, I purchased a butterfly razor so that each blade could be used for longer and recycled in a sharps box after use.
+When I’ve finished off the wasteful version of a product, and I still need that ‘thing’ I can look into zero waste alternatives or buy a higher quality version.
+To go back to that shaving razor I mentioned, once I'd blunted the blade, I purchased a butterfly razor so that each blade could be used for longer and recycled in a sharps box after use.

-Bringing your own bag, box, beeswax wrap to get an item put into is usually met with the reply of ‘Wow, you’re organised, thanks for saving us some money!’ which is awesome.
+Bringing your own bag, box or beeswax wrap to take something home in is usually met with the reply of ‘wow, you’re organised, thanks for saving us some money!’ – which is awesome.

-Every now and then though, people reckon you’re strange.
+Every now and then, people still look at you like you’re strange.
 Why would I turn down this packaging?
-It’s completely free, it can be recycled, reused or if it needs to be thrown away, why is it your problem anyway- everyone else is doing it too!
+It’s completely free, it can be recycled, reused or if it needs to be thrown away...

 It’s not free packaging, I’ve paid for it through the money for the product.
 And yeah, I could recycle, or reuse the packaging, but I’d prefer to not have it at all for the sake of the environment.

-Telling new people about the Zero Waste life can sometimes be met with raised eyebrows and I’ve found it easy to overthink people’s opinions of me after I tell them these things
+Telling new people about a zero waste lifestyle can sometimes be met with raised eyebrows and I’ve found it easy to overthink people’s opinions of me after I tell them these things.

-These little put-downs, looks or comments can be disheartening, but it’s easy to remember the reason behind the Zero Waste lifestyle making all these comments worthwhile.
-Virtually all of my friends and family have been really supportive by making little adaptions to their routines when I visit them, sending me inspirational videos or by reading this blog.
+Those little put-downs, looks or comments can be disheartening, but it’s easy to remember the reason behind the zero waste lifestyle, which makes all of the comments worthwhile.
+Virtually all of my friends and family have been really supportive by making little adaptions to their routines when I visit them, sending me inspirational videos or simply by reading this blog.

 People who just don’t care

-But when people are aware, yet choose to be lazy- I get frustrated.
-Putting recyclable items into landfill waste, when the two bins are next to each other, opting for single use items when they have a reusable bag, coffee cup or fork with them or buying excessive amounts of something knowing they will just throw the surplus on the landfill.
+But when people are aware, yet choose to be lazy – that's when I get frustrated.
+Putting recyclable items into landfill waste, when the two bins are next to each other, opting for single-use items when they have a reusable bag, coffee cup or fork with them or buying excessive amounts of something knowing they will just throw the surplus on the landfill.
 Those sorts of things really make my heart hurt.

-I get it- it’s not easy to do.
+I get it, it’s not easy to do.
 Believe me, I really used to miss the throwaway lifestyle.
-It seemed as though it was a much simpler life to think that my waste was not my problem- it was up to companies or businesses to lower their waste- not up to me.
+It seemed as though it was a much simpler life to think that my waste was not my problem and that it was up to companies or businesses to lower their waste.